danielmmckeown/aero-3020-spring-23/Syllabus - AERO 3020 Spring 23.md

 5. What specific steps will you take to improve upon weaknesses?

 It will be a two-page Official Memorandum written IAW DAFH 33-337, *The Tongue and Quill*, and written on Air Force letterhead.
 All students will upload their memos as a Word document (`.docx`) with the following naming convention: `Memo - Peer Feedback Reflection - LASTNAME` to Blackboard no later than 2359 on **20 Apr 23**.
 This assignment will be worth **50 points**.
 Points will be deducted for failing to  follow the submission guidelines.

-#### Writing Assignment #2: Theory and Innovation Paper
-This assignment will ask you to describe the impact of a theorist, theory, or concept from the Theory and Innovation lesson and your personal assessment of future challenges.
-You will answer the following questions:
-1. What theory, theorist or innovation stood out to you?
-Why?
-2. What additional information did you find regarding this topic?
-Historical, contextual, etc.
-3. What is a significant threat or challenge the Air and Space Forces will face in the future?
-4. How well is the Department of the Air Force positioned to meet this challenge/threat?
-What can or should we do differently?

-It will be a two- to three-page Position Paper written IAW DAFH 33-337, *The Tongue and Quill*.
-All students will upload their memos as a Word document (`.docx`) with the following naming convention: `Paper - Theory and Innovation - LASTNAME` to Blackboard no later than 2359 on **9 Mar 2023**.
-Points will be deducted for failing to  follow the submission guidelines.

 #### Vision Briefing
 Students will deliver a 3-5 minute prepared briefing on their personal vision statement.
 Briefings will be conducted on **16 Mar 23**.
 Utilizing the material covered in Creating a Vision lesson, students will create a vision statement for what kind of officer and leader they want to be in the future.
 The final presentation is due to the instructor NLT 1200 the day of the briefing.
 The instructor will provide a grading rubric to assist students with grading requirements.